-Criteria and guidelines used to review other services are also developed with input from physicians and other clinicians with expertise in the relevant clinical area.
+Medical Necessity Guidelines used to review other services are also developed with input from physicians and other clinicians with expertise in the relevant clinical area.
 The development process includes review of relevant clinical literature and local standards of practice.

 N. NON-ASSIGNMENT OF BENEFITS